piuswong-vx/sandbox-rpi/README.md

 	source .venv/bin/activate
 	```

-* Run any utility like the following:
+* Some small Python utilities are available to check the setup in small parts.
+Run any utility like the following:

 	```shell
 	python sensor.py
 	```

+    * `sensor.py`: Check if the sensors are reading correctly.
+    * `test-cuefeed.py`: Check if paper feeder can feed one sheet out.
+    * `test-cuefeed0loop.py`: Check if paper feeder can feed a stack of paper out.
+    * `test-distance.py`: Check distance sensor.
+    * `test-led.py`: Check LED connections.
+    * `test-qwiic.py`: Check Qwiic library availability.
+    * `test-relay.py`: Check relay connections.

 * Run the long-term testing with paper feeder and sensors integrated: